 It takes about 2 – 3 days to recover and up to a week for your hair to look socially acceptable.
 Most people choose to stay indoors for a period of 3 – 5 days.
 You can resume light physical activities after the first 3 – 5 days and return to normal activities after 10 – 14 days.
 Contact sports and extreme exercises are best avoided for 3 – 4 weeks.

-Terra offers the latest techniques in FUE hair transplantation.
+Terra is a medical hair and aesthetic clinic that offers the latest techniques in hair transplantation.
 Each of our surgical procedures emphasise the creative components to hair restoration as much as the technical aspects.
 We carefully take into account factors such as age, sex, desires and expectations, degree of donor availability, facial contours, hair characteristics and ethnicity during consultation before finalising the surgical plan for each of our patients.

 We ensure that every one of our patients are well-equipped with accurate do’s and don’ts before and after surgery, and we see them through the entire phase while they anxiously wait for results.

 Common Procedures of Hair Transplant in Singapore